ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

   the other hand, the operating system will respond by "swapping" memory to and from the server's hard drives, which is *several orders of magnitude* slower than system memory, and excessive swapping can grind even a very powerful server to a virtual stand-still.
+It is therefore crucial that users be mindful of the memory requirements of the jobs they submit to a server.

 * Hard drive space: While again much larger than the hard drive space available on typical personal computers, this resource has a *hard* limit.
 Once a